realumhelp/Creality-K1-and-K1-Max_wiki/Use-KAMP.md

   # [include ./KAMP/Smart_Park.cfg]             # Include to enable the Smart Park function, which parks the printhead near the print area for final heating.
   ```

-  ⚠ **Do not enable other features as they do not work properly due to macros embedded in firmware.**
+  ⚠ **Other features as they do not work properly due to macros embedded in firmware.
+If you want to enable Line Purging and Smart Park functions, see Extras section**

 - Then open `gcode_macro.cfg` file, search macro named `[gcode_macro START_PRINT]` and disable `CX_PRINT_LEVELING_CALIBRATION` command by adding a `#` and add `BED_MESH_CLEAR` and `BED_MESH_CALIBRATE` commands like this: